zacksiri/zacksiri/README.md

 I've built APIs, front-ends, back-ends, platforms, infrastructures, worked a lot with databases writing complex queries, application performance tuning, all in the spirit of improving the lives of people that use my products.

+I strive to keep things simple, and ship things in small increments.
+I beleive it's important to get things in front of real users as fast as possible and iterate based on real feedback.

 You can check out [my blog](https://www.zacksiri.com), to read more about my publications and thoughts.
 You can also check out my [linkedin](https://www.linkedin.com/in/zacksiri/) profile.
 I also make [youtube videos](https://www.youtube.com/codemynet) related to software development and engineering.

 ## My Skills